|Parulis / Fistula Granuloma

 person’s immune system).

-Clinically, the lesion presents as a painless, exophytic granulation tissue mass,
+Clinically, the lesion presents as a painless, exophytic granulation tissue mass is identical to pyogenic granuloma.,

 New Zealand Dermatology